X-lab2017/oss101/Assignments/Assignment-typo.md

 In recent years, the Stack Exchange community of sites has emerged as a major resource for answering technical and other questions and is even the preferred forum for many open-source projects.

 Start with a Google search before looking at Stack Exchange; Google indexes it in real time.
 There's a very good chance someone has already asked a similar question, and the Stack Exchange sites are often near the top of the search results.
-If you didn't find anything throu gh Google, search again on the specific site most relevant to your question (see below).
+If you didn't find anything through Google, search again on the specific site most relevant to your question (see below).
 Searching with tags can help narrow down the results.

 If you still didn't find anything, post your question on the *one* site where it's most on-topic.
-Use the formatting tools, especially for code, and add tags that are related to the substance of your question (particularly the name of the programming language, operating system, or lbrary you're having trouble with).
+Use the formatting tools, especially for code, and add tags that are related to the substance of your question (particularly the name of the programming language, operating system, or library you're having trouble with).
 If a commenter asks you for more information, edit your main post to include it.
 If any answer is helpful, click the up arrow to upvote it; if an answer gives a solution to your problem, click the check under the voting arrows to accept it as correct.

 Stack Exchange has grown to [over 100 sites](http://stackexchange.com/sites), but here are the most likely candidates: